WuorBhang/alx-backend-graphql_crm/README.md

 ## CRM System with Django + GraphQL

-A beginner-friendly backend project using Django, GraphQL (via Graphene), and django-filter to build a fully functional Customer Relationship Management (CRM) API.
+A backend project using Django, GraphQL (via Graphene), and django-filter that is a fully functional Customer Relationship Management (CRM) API.

 ---